Skip to content

 diagram 03.jpg

-Flare is a declarative stack that can process large-scale data processing workflows using sequential YAML.
+Flare is a declarative stack that processes large-scale data workflows using sequential YAML.
 On the other hand, a workflow is a primitive/Resource within DataOS that runs a sequence of jobs in a specific order.
 A workflow is a DAG (Directed Acyclic Graph) of jobs.
 To learn more about workflows, click here.

 Deep Diving into a Flare Job

 A Job is a generalized way of defining a transformation task based on the scenario and use case; it requires the assistance of stacks to achieve the desired outcome.
 Any job is fully reliant on the completion of the job before it.
-E.g. A Flare Job represents a data processing workload which could be ingestion, transformation, profiling, syndication, etc., running on Flare stack, while in scenarios when the output dataset is to be stored in the Icebase depot, you also need the Toolbox stack along with the Flare Stack.
+E.g., a Flare Job represents a data processing workload such as ingestion, transformation, profiling, or syndication, running on the Flare stack.
+When storing the output dataset in the Icebase depot, the Toolbox stack is also required.
 If you would like to learn more about the Toolbox stack, click here.

-In terms of YAML structure how a Flare Job is declared within the DAG, it comprises three sections: The Input (read data from), the Output (write data to), and the Steps (transformation of data during transit).
+In terms of YAML structure, a Flare Job declared within the DAG comprises three sections: Input (data source), Output (data destination), and Steps (data transformation).

 Build.svg